Student Learning Communities

 Participants in the Learning Community programs can expect:

 - Close relationships with University faculty and staff

 - Guest speakers from the University and local community

 Who is eligible to participate?

 Students must be officially accepted as a freshman into UT Tyler before being considered for participation in a Student Learning Community.
 The Student Learning Community coordinator is responsible for final admission decisions for the SLC program.

 How do I sign up for a learning community?

-To register for a Student Learning Community contact the Freshmen Academic Advising Center at 903.565.5718 to set up an appointment.
-Your academic adviser will assist you in choosing the best Student Learning Community for you.
+To register for a Student Learning Community contact the Academic Advising Center at 903.565.5718 or reserve a time online for an appointment.
+Your academic advisor will assist you in choosing the best Student Learning Community for you.